msimonborg/odd_job/README.md

 OddJob.perform_at(time, :job, fn -> verify_work_is_done() end) # accepts a valid Time or DateTime struct
 ```

-Scheduling functions return a unique timer reference which can be read with `Process.read_timer` and
+The scheduling functions return a unique timer reference which can be read with `Process.read_timer` and
 cancelled with `Process.cancel_timer`, which will cancel execution of the job itself.
 When the timer is up the job will be sent to the pool and can no longer be aborted.

-Note that there is no guarantee that a scheduled job will be performed right away when the timer runs up.
+Note that there is no guarantee that a scheduled job will be performed right away when the timer runs out.
 Like all jobs it is sent to the pool and if all workers are busy at that time then the job enters the queue to be performed when a worker is available.

 ## Documentation